 - Tank/Kite the Green Watchknight away from the group when it cannot be damaged, and then the group should stack on it when it can be damaged.
 Still move away when it does the Pull mechanic.

-- Always stack on the Blue Watchknight regardless of whether it can be damaged or not.
+- Always stack on the Blue Watchknight when it can be damaged.

 Otherwise, remember that the only CCs required are during the specific CC phase with the order of: